 Fast forward.
 I performed Peritoneal Dialysis (PD) for close to two years.
 I was attached to a life-saving machine for ten hours every evening, every day of the week.
 I followed a strict diet and took seven pills (binders) with every meal.

 I actively sought a living donor.
 I networked extensively and had my story featured both locally and nationally (News 12, Newsday, Yahoo home page, Bing home page and USA Today to name a few).
 Some individuals were tested and failed.
 Some offered to help and then backed out when it counted.
-On May 6th, 2014 my best friend, Matthew, selflessly donated his kidney to me giving me the gift of life.
+On May 6th, 2014 my best friend, Matthew (pictured above), selflessly donated his kidney to me giving me the gift of life.
 There are no words to describe the enormity and impact of Matthew’s decision.

 Thankfully, I never let dialysis slow me down.
 I took part in two 5k races during my dialysis days (one of which was the incredible National Kidney Foundation walk over the Brooklyn Bridge).
 I continued working part-time for a local radio station.
 I exercised and still exercise daily.
 I frequently made trips into NYC to see friends and take in a concert or sporting event.
 NOTHING slowed me down.
 I brought my dialysis machine with me on road trips and even did treatment in hotel rooms.